 Common Types of Brain Tumors

-- Gliomas: These are the most common type of brain tumors, originating from glial cells, which support and protect nerve cells in the brain.
-Gliomas can vary widely in severity, from low-grade (slow-growing) to high-grade (aggressive).
+- Gliomas: The most prevalent type of brain tumor, originating from glial cells.
+Gliomas range from low-grade (slow-growing) to high-grade (aggressive) tumors.

-- Meningiomas: These tumors develop from the meninges, the protective layers surrounding the brain and spinal cord.
-Meningiomas are usually benign but can cause significant problems due to their location.
+- Meningiomas: Tumors that develop from the meninges, the protective layers surrounding the brain and spinal cord.
+They are typically benign but may cause complications due to pressure on nearby structures.

-- Pituitary Adenomas: These tumors form in the pituitary gland, which controls many hormones in the body.
-Most pituitary adenomas are benign and can be managed with medication or surgery.
+- Pituitary Adenomas: Non-cancerous tumors that form in the pituitary gland, which regulates hormones in the body.
+These tumors are often managed with medication or surgery.

-- Medulloblastomas: Common in children, these malignant tumors develop in the cerebellum, the part of the brain responsible for coordination and balance.
+- Medulloblastomas: Malignant tumors commonly found in children.
+They develop in the cerebellum, which controls coordination and balance.

-- Metastatic Brain Tumors: These are tumors that have spread to the brain from other parts of the body, such as the lungs or breasts.
-Metastatic brain tumors are usually malignant and require targeted treatment.
+- Metastatic Brain Tumors: These tumors originate from cancer in other parts of the body, such as the lungs or breasts, and spread to the brain.
+They are typically malignant and require targeted treatment.

 Symptoms of Brain Tumors

-Symptoms of brain tumors can vary depending on the tumor's size, type, and location in the brain.
-Common symptoms include:
+Symptoms depend on the tumor’s size, type, and location.
+Common signs include:

 - Persistent headaches, often worse in the morning